tk-yoshimura/TensorShader/README.md

 →Install GeForce Experience and Cuda.
 Check your environment variables.

-→Make sure the referenced backend.dll matches the installed Cuda version.
+→Make sure the referenced cudabackend.dll matches the installed Cuda version.

 System.BadImageFormatException is thrown and DLL cannot be loaded!